Wm-Mason-Hack-Club/hack-club-challenges/project/README.md

     If you want to save your packages in the `requirements.txt` file, use this command: `pip freeze > requirements.txt` To install items in the requirements file, use this command: `pip install -r requirements.txt`

+    >[!TIP] You may need to install the required Python packages for this project, depending on the configuration.
+    >
+    > run the command:  `pip install -r requirements.txt`
+    >
+    > It doesn't hurt anything to run that command just-in-case.

 *****
 3. **Create a Simple Script**: